Laugh and the World Laughs with You

 Notice that both definitions talk about sound, accompanied by some involuntary body movements.
 That means that when you make sounds that is called as ‘laughter’ or a ‘laugh’, changes occur in many of your body parts especially in the respiratory, nervous, muscular and circulatory systems.

-I think this video, “I Love to Laugh” from Mary Poppins, best describes what laughter is and what happens when you laugh.
+If you have watched Mary Poppins, the part showing, “I Love to Laugh”, best describes what laughter is and what happens when you laugh.
+Don't you think so?

 When Do You Laugh?